joshvenman/getdata-011/README.md

 - The **tidyr** package is installed
 - The **data.table** package is installed
 - The getdata-projectfiles-UCI HAR Dataset.zip containing the data for the project has been unzipped in to the working directory where this script is run from, creating a sub-folder called **UCI HAR Dataset** that contains all the component files.
+- That measurements on the mean and standard deviation for each measurement are those with -std()- or -mean()- in their name.
+- That the descriptive names for activities are those found in the activity_labels.txt file.

 The script performs the following functions:-